Guinea Fowl and chickens

 Keeping guinea fowl with chickens babies.

 These baby guinea fowl (called keets) free range with chickens.
 They’re about 6 weeks old, hatched in an incubator.
 They roost in the coop with the chickens.
 We’ve had no issues.
 At this time of year predator risk is low, I wouldn’t let keets this small free range in summer when snakes are active.
 They will integrate with the adult flock in time.
-Ours are mixed colours, there is one lavender here, some pear, most are pied.
+Ours are mixed colours, there is one lavender here, some pearl, most are pied.

 Guinea Fowl vs Chickens Roosting